LOOKING TO BUY A CAVOODLE?CHECK OUT -> Our Guide to Buying Your First Cavoodle!

 SEE ON AMAZON US

-Trim if necessary
+Trim if Necessary

 Cavoodles can have either long and silky coats or shorter and curlier ones.
 Whatever kind of fur your dog has, it’s a good idea to keep hair away from the eyes.
 Eye hair impedes vision, makes it hard for your Cavoodle to see, and in very extreme cases, can cause irritation or injury to your pooch.
 If you aren’t confident with trimming your Cavoodle, take it to the groomer and have it professionally done.